functionalscript/nanvm/notes/djs-article-notes.md

 Data as a DAG of objects, not a tree of objects.
 Const definitions / usage.
 Modules.
 Mention both .cjs and .mjs.
-Plus, a brief one-paragraph list of commonly-used JSON relaxations / enhancements (JSON5 etc.) that make JSON more human-friendly.
-What we suggest with JS Data is to introduce a bit more programmer-friendly data+code language.
+Here goes a brief one-paragraph list of commonly-used JSON relaxations / enhancements (JSON5 etc.) that make JSON more human-friendly.
+What we introduce with JS Data is - a bit more programmer-friendly data+code language that is a subset, not a superset of well-known languages (JSON and JS).
 ### On embedding code in data - JS as the best JSON friend
 Show a couple of examples of niche ad-hoc DSL-s embedded in JSON values (e.g. Azure templates; JSON Schema).
 Embracing a well-controlled subset of JS in Data JS is a straight continuation of the const / modules line discussed above.